 Parents are asked to contribute to the success of developing independent study skills by seeing that the homework set is carefully and correctly done and by signing the Student Planner at the end of each week, adding relevant comments whenever these are appropriate.

 Homework tasks will vary in frequency and amount of time and please do see the homework timetable for an idea of when you child will be set homework.
 Homework that is set will be recorded on My Child at School so parents can help children keep track of what has been set and when it is due.
 In the lower school tasks should not normally exceed 30 minutes.
 GCSE students should regard the school homework schedule as a basic minimum, supplementing it with extended study on their own initiative.
 Sixth Form students should expect to devote at least ten hours per week to independent study time, divided between private study periods and work at home.

 Tutors are asked to check the Student Planner and encourage routine entries to enable the students to establish sound planning and an economic and efficient use of their busy lives.

 Homework Timetable 2021-22[pdf-embedder url=”https://www.colfox.org/wp-content/uploads/2022/03/Homework-timetable-2021.22.pdf” title=”Homework timetable 2021.22″]

 Key Stage Four Homework

-Homework in Key Stage Four (Years 9, 10 and 11) is set in each subject.
+Homework in Key Stage Four (Years 10 and 11) is set in each subject.
 Teachers are expected to set a task per week of up to 1 hour 30 minutes in duration in each subject.
 A minimum of five school days for task completion should be allowed through the year.
 If a teacher decides to set two tasks of 45 minutes in duration then at least three schools days should be left between setting and completion.
-In Year 9 and Year 10 students will not receive homework during the Christmas and Easter holidays.
-In Year 11 students can expect to be set revision and/or homework tasks during holiday times.
+In Year 10 and 11 students can expect to be set revision and/or homework tasks during holiday times.